CernVM-FS Shrinkwrap Utility¶

 libcvmfs configuration file that will be used for

-Here is an example that uses the CERN HPC Stratum 0, written to
+Here is an example that uses the CERN server, written to

-CVMFS_REPOSITORIES=sft.cern.ch CVMFS_REPOSITORY_NAME=sft.cern.ch CVMFS_CONFIG_REPOSITORY=cvmfs-config.cern.ch CVMFS_SERVER_URL='http://cvmfs-stratum-zero-hpc.cern.ch/cvmfs/sft.cern.ch' CVMFS_HTTP_PROXY=DIRECT # Adjust to your site CVMFS_CACHE_BASE=/var/lib/cvmfs/shrinkwrap CVMFS_KEYS_DIR=/etc/cvmfs/keys/cern.ch # Need to be provided for shrinkwrap CVMFS_SHARED_CACHE=no # Important as libcvmfs does not support shared caches CVMFS_USER=cvmfs
+CVMFS_REPOSITORIES=sft.cern.ch CVMFS_REPOSITORY_NAME=sft.cern.ch CVMFS_CONFIG_REPOSITORY=cvmfs-config.cern.ch CVMFS_SERVER_URL='http://cvmfs-stratum-zero-hpc.cern.ch/cvmfs/sft.cern.ch' CVMFS_HTTP_PROXY=DIRECT # Avoid filling up any local squid's cache CVMFS_CACHE_BASE=/var/lib/cvmfs/shrinkwrap CVMFS_KEYS_DIR=/etc/cvmfs/keys/cern.ch # Need to be provided for shrinkwrap CVMFS_SHARED_CACHE=no # Important as libcvmfs does not support shared caches CVMFS_USER=cvmfs

 Note: Keys will need to be provided.
 The location in this configuration is the default used for CVMFS with FUSE.